OU-WebCMS/views_url_alias/README.txt

 INTRODUCTION
 ------------

-The 'Views URL alias' module allows views be filtered by path aliases.
+The 'Views URL alias' module allows views to be filtered by path aliases.

 This module is useful if your website uses heirachical paths.
 It allows you to filter and sort a view by URL aliases.
 When combined with the